Published 28 September 2020

 The Sydney Environment Institute is thrilled to announce Dr Dalia Nassar as our keynote speaker for the 2021 Iain McCalman Lecture.

 Dr Nassar is a philosopher, historian of philosophy and historian of science.
 Her work spans German romanticism and idealism, the philosophy of nature, aesthetics and environmental philosophy.

-Her talk, entitled Art, Knowledge and Ecology – Or, Why Art Matters, will interweave threads from aesthetics, epistemology and the environmental humanities to question the distinction between art and knowledge, and to explore the development of modern ecology.
+Her talk, entitled Shallow and Deep Collaboration: Art, Ecology and Alexander von Humboldt, will interweave threads from aesthetics, epistemology and the environmental humanities to question the distinction between art and knowledge, and to explore the development of modern ecology.

 “While the distinction between art and knowledge doesn’t stand on entirely solid ground, few, outside of the environmental humanities, question it.
 In turn, those who do rarely consider the epistemological implications.